NomiChirps/tplp2/README.md

   - [ ] consider removing the xTaskDelete() at the end of startup, and switching to heap_1.
   - [ ] generate & examine .map file for the firmware blob
   - [ ] use bloaty to find things to trim off the firmware size
-  - [ ] create a lint.sh or something. to cover cc and bzl files
   - [ ] Vendor all 3rd party libraries
   - [ ] run blaze with layering_check; but need to do it on Linux because it requires CC=clang. might also need to add clang support to rules_pico.
 - [x] please let's replace tplp_assert() with CHECK(), CHECK_NOTNULL(), etc. likewise DebugLog() -> LOG(INFO), VLOG(1), etc.